smartface/contxjs/README.md

 #### Life-Cycle Events
 ##### Component::didComponentLeave

-When a component is removed from the Context and If the component has didComponentLeave method then it's triggered.
+When a component is removed from the Context and if the component has didComponentLeave method then it's triggered.

 ##### Component::didComponentEnter(dispatch:function)

-When a component initialized in the Context and If the component has didComponentEnter method and then it's triggered by passing its dispatch method.
+When a component initialized in the Context and if the component has didComponentEnter method and then it's triggered by passing it's dispatch method.
 If not, dispatch method will be assigned to component directly.

 ##### Component::onError(error:Error)

-If an error is occcured while an operation is running for a component, for example new properties assignment, and the component has onError method then the error is passed to onError method of the component.
+If an error occcurs while an operation is being performed for a component, for example assignment of new properties, and the component has onError method then the error is passed to onError method of the component.
 If not and then the context throws the error.